 - Engagement; our access flow.
-The great pause of 2020 made it okay to slow down, pay attention to our environment and engage in low-key activities; it also highlighted the limitations of digital for delivering truly engaging experiences.
+Because the great pause of 2020 made it okay to slow down, pay attention to our environment and engage in low-key activities; it also highlighted the limitations of digital for delivering truly engaging experiences.

 - Positive Emotions; our expression of pleasure.
 The world being physically and morally restricted has raised levels of anxiety and depression.
 Blocking out negativity and letting off steam are essential for our overall health.